syncfusion-content/ej2-vue-docs/ej2-vue/accordion/getting-started.md

 # Getting Started with the Vue Accordion Component in Vue 2

-This article provides a step-by-step guide for setting up a Vue 2 project using [Vue-CLI](https://cli.vuejs.org/) and integrating the Syncfusion<sup style="font-size:70%">&reg;</sup> Vue Accordion component using the [Composition API](https://vuejs.org/guide/introduction.html#composition-api) / [Options API](https://vuejs.org/guide/introduction.html#options-api).
+This article provides a step-by-step guide to set up a Vue 2 project using [Vue-CLI](https://cli.vuejs.org/) and integrating the Syncfusion<sup style="font-size:70%">&reg;</sup> Vue Accordion component using the [Composition API](https://vuejs.org/guide/introduction.html#composition-api) / [Options API](https://vuejs.org/guide/introduction.html#options-api).

-To get start quickly with Vue Accordion, you can check on this video:
+To get started quickly with Vue Accordion, you can check on this video:

 {% youtube "https://www.youtube.com/watch?v=roVbwFuuPrM" %}